Introduction

 - 15-20 sessions at higher voltages

-- Approximately 6 auto mode cycles (30 seconds each) before significant depletion
+- About 6 auto mode cycles (30 seconds each) before the battery takes a real hit

 Maintenance

-Water filtration devices require more maintenance than dry pens:
+Water filtration means more cleaning than dry pens.
+That's the trade-off.

 Daily/After Each Session